 My assumption is that what happened is that Threads have some content moderation bots running in the background constantly seeking out spam.
 My frequent posting in a manner that would have possibly seemed “artificial” may have triggered some kind of rate-limiting on the platform.
 This however, is a little problematic for a couple of reasons.

-First – in an interview with Platformer, Adam Mosseri (head of Instagram and Threads) recently said that Threads is “a place for commentary about what’s happening in the world“.
+In an interview with Platformer, Adam Mosseri (head of Instagram and Threads) recently said that Threads is “a place for commentary about what’s happening in the world“.
 Neat, except it turns out that if you choose to use the platform for commentary about what’s happening… you can’t, because you’ll run into the same issue that I was having last night.
 When big events happen, people typically turn to Twitter (X) to post their thoughts, news, updates – whatever.
 Many an event has broken over on that platform and it was in part due to the fact that you could just post your entire stream of consciousness on there with little hinderance or delay.
 Back when I was younger, I actually ran a political blog and we essentially did just that – live posting the results of local elections from time to time, along with the London Riots of 2011.